 Exclusive Benefit for Students & Alumni

 A career in web development requires a lifetime commitment to learning new skills and technologies.
-You don't want to look up one day and find yourself a Blackberry developer in the age of the iPhone!
-We hold exclusive periodic elective workshops for students and alumni to help provide continuing education opportunities in myriad complementary topics.
+We hold elective workshops for students and alumni to help provide continuing education opportunities in various complementary topics.
 Every technology professional has heard the interview question, "Do you have experience with _?"
 This is our way of filling in the blank.

 Base tuition for the full-time bootcamp is $14,950.
 Base tuition for the part-time bootcamp is $9,950.
 A refundable $99 deposit is required to enroll.

 The remaining tuition may be paid in full before class starts, over 4 installments while in class, or financed over 3 to 15 years through one of our lending partners (though you're welcome to use your own if you'd prefer).